 In the last post I told you the 6 major reasons of why you should be rooting your Android device.

-With the ascent comes the descent, and with the advantages comes the disadvantages so let’s discuss them now as most users often don’t need to root their phone.
+With the ascent comes the descent, and with the advantages come the disadvantages so let’s discuss them now as most users often don’t need to root their phone.
 Most of us are primarily driven by the thrill of getting the forbidden fruit and not that they need the abilities that come with rooting.
 Soon realize, they did not need to root their device in the first place; albeit it is already too late.
 These are some of the disadvantages of rooting your Android phone:

 1) It voids your Phone’s Warranty